-- The school maintains a comprehensive set of risk assessments that cover curriculum based activities in school; school visits and the running of the school building and grounds - They are all available upon request from the School Leadership Team. - The Senior Leadership Team will take steps to ensure that appropriate staff are aware of the risk assessments appropriate to their role and will monitor compliance with control measures specified in the risk assessments - All risk assessments are reviewed on an annual basis (except risk assessments for school trips which should be reviewed each time the trip takes place)
+- The school maintains a comprehensive set of risk assessments that cover curriculum-based activities in school; school visits and the running of the school building and grounds - They are all available on the school's staff shared area for staff to inspect and refer to as necessary - The management team will take steps to ensure that appropriate staff are aware of the risk assessments appropriate to their role and will monitor compliance with control measures specified in the risk assessments - All risk assessments are reviewed on an annual basis (except risk assessments for school trips which should be reviewed each time the trip takes place)

-Site security
+28 Site security

-The Premises Manager/School Leadership Team are responsible for the security of the school site in and out of school hours.
+The Premises Manager/School Admin Staff are responsible for the security of the school site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.